RogCAD home <--- back to RogCAD home page

 "by the numbers" methodology.

-We typically think of mouse-driven CAD software as
+We typically think of mouse-driven CAD software

-giving us instant gratification.
+as giving us quick gratification.
 But RogCAD's

 "by the numbers" data-entry can yield quick